-Don’t confuse freeze drying with dehydrating, which most other cup noodles do.
+Don’t confuse freeze drying with dehydrating, which most other instant noodles do.
 Dehydrating sucks all the life and flavour out of the food.
 So you get very little taste and very little nutrition, making the whole thing kind of pointless.

 What do they mean?

 Calories tell you how much energy is in food.
 If you’re using up a lot of energy, like swimming, you’ll need to eat a lot more calories.
 For instance, a 35-year-old woman (let’s call her Babs) will burn around 46 calories an hour at a desk.
 But if Babs decides to swim the Channel she’ll need a lot more food because she’ll be burning around 500 calories an hour.

 All our pots contain around 51 – 55 calories per 100 grams, that’s less than one slice of white bread (79 calories).
 However, it’s actually more important to think of how nutritious food is.
 One of our pots is more nutritious because it contains a mixture of ingredients, offering a wider variety of vitamins and minerals.

 Recommended allowances say no more than 6 grams of salt a day for an adult.
 But how much is that?
 Well, 100 grams of cheese contains around 3 grams of salt.
 So you could eat 2 or 3 slices before your arteries start aching, but we wouldn’t recommend it.

 So how do our noodles stack up?
 Well, we’re easily the lowest in salt of all the big noodle brands, with many containing over three times the amount of ours.